 Modified value: 32

-When a page is loaded, Firefox will cache it into the hard disk so that it doesn’t need to be download again for redisplaying.
+When a page is loaded, Firefox will cache it into the hard disk so that it doesn’t need to be downloaded again the next time it is loaded.
 The bigger the storage size you cater for Firefox, the more pages it can cache.

 - 0 – disable disk caching

-In Windows and Mac, Firefox highlights all text when you click on the URL bar.
-In Linux, it does not select all the text.
+In Windows and Mac Firefox highlights all text when you click on the URL bar.
+In Linux it does not select all the text.
 Instead, it places the cursor at the insertion point.
-Regardless which platform you are using, you can now tweak it to either select all or place cursor at insertion point.
+Regardless of which platform you are using, you can now tweak

-- False – place cursor at insertion point
+- False – place cursor at the insertion point

-- True – select all text on click
+- True – select all text when you click

-Firefox remembers your zoom preference for each site and set it to your preferences whenever you load the page.
-If you want the zoom level to be consistent from site to site, you can toggle the value of browser.zoom.siteSpecific from True to False.
+Firefox remembers your zoom preference for each site and sets it to your preferences whenever you load the page.
+If you want the zoom level to be consistent from site to site, you can toggle the value of

-Modified value: False (enable same zoom preferences for every sites)
+Modified value: False (enable same zoom preferences for every site)